 (ii) For any Territory for which there is a single ccTLD manager that is a ccNSO member, the Representative selected by that manager in accordance with Section 10.4(e) shall be the Territory’s emissary (“Emissary”) for the purpose of voting in the specific cases enumerated in this Article, Annex B, or Annex C of these Bylaws.
 In the event two or more ccTLD managers from the same Territory are ccNSO members, those ccTLD managers are to appoint one of the Representatives from among those ccNSO members to serve as the Emissary to vote on behalf of the ccNSO members from that Territory.

-(iii) During any period in which an Emissary is not appointed, the ccTLD manger that has been the member of the ccNSO for the longest period is deemed to be the emissary for that Territory.
+(iii) During any period in which an Emissary is not appointed, the ccTLD manager that has been the member of the ccNSO for the longest period is deemed to be the Emissary for that Territory.

 (iv) Each Emissary, regardless of the number of ccTLD managers within the relevant Territory, is entitled to cast a single vote in any round of any voting process defined within this Article, Annex B or Annex C that is reserved for Emissary voting.
 The ccTLD managers within each Territory may define the process to determine how their respective Emissary’s vote is determined.